YodaGitMaster/AI_addon_browser/context/state.md

 2. **VERIFY**: Edit Context button opens modal with all valid tabs
 3. **VALIDATE**: Multiple tab selection works and combines contexts properly
 4. **CONFIRM**: AI receives combined context from selected tabs
+5. **VERIFY**: Markdown table rendering is correct in AI responses
+6. **VERIFY**: Single asterisks are no longer rendered as italics in markdown

 ## Architecture Changes
 - **FROM**: Simple popup with one-time summarization